dota-109/Web-WILSS/README.md

     split/
     ... other files
 ```
-:warning: Bee sure not to override the current `voc` directory of the repository.
+:warning: Be sure not to override the current `voc` directory of the repository.
 We suggest to link the folders inside the voc directory.

 ### Web Data :bowtie: